ptrgags/chaos-game-3d/logbook.md

 revisit this again in the future.

 At this point I can compile things, but it's not yet producing valid glTF files.

+## 2022-01-10 Debug GLB output

+Today I started working on debugging my GLB output.
+I had quite a few incorrect offsets/byte lengths to fix.

+I'm still having trouble loading the results in CesiumJS.
+The latest error seems to have something to do with the resource cache not being able to find the buffer.
+I'll keep digging around